rydmike/squircle_study/README.md

 ### Conclusion

-Don't use this for iOS squircle shapes.
+Do not use this shape for iOS squircle shapes, it is **not** a match.

 ## Beveled